 - A-Bear’s Cafe (Houma) classic, old school, cajun place.
 Fried catfish with all the trimmings.

 - 1921 (Houma) amazing oysters, crabs, and other seafood.

 - Rose’s Cafe (Galliano), historic memorabilia about local oystermen and shrimpers.
 Try the seafood gumbo and massive seafood platter (shrimp, oysters, crawfish, crab, and fish).

 Another aquatic Louisiana delicacy, although not seafood, is alligator meat.
 Yes, gator.
 Gator farms in Louisiana raise gators just like midwest farms raise cattle and if you are going to try gator anywhere, you might as well try it in Louisiana!
 Read more about gator farming at Greenwood Gator Farm.

 The 62 mile stretch of Mississippi Gulf Coast is anchored in the middle by Biloxi, once called the Seafood Capital of the World.
 Biloxi is still where most domestic Gulf shrimp is caught and harvested.
 Visit the Biloxi Small Craft Harbor (next to Hard Rock Hotel) to see shrimp boats and maybe buy some freshly caught shrimp direct from the boat at below market price.

 Besides savoring the freshest Gulf shrimp anywhere, while visiting Coastal Mississippi you should try to find the amazing local oysters from French Hermit.
-Ask around, but one place that is the most likely to carry them is our next recommended stop on the US Gulf Coast Seafood Trail.
+Ask around, but one place that is the most likely to carry them is one of the best seafood restaurants in Biloxi and our next recommended stop on the US Gulf Coast Seafood Trail.